-- Mayor Edward Lopez send out his "Mayor's Message" regarding the reopening of businesses in Richland Hills.
+- Mayor Edward Lopez sends out his "Mayor's Message" regarding the reopening of businesses in Richland Hills.
 "To help ensure the safe reopening of businesses, the Governor provided minimum health standard protocols that each business should follow.
 Those protocols are being passed along to our businesses in Richland Hills, and city staff will be monitoring compliance."

 April 27, 2020:

-- Governor Gregg Abbott releases his report Texans Helping Texans: The Governor's Report to Open Texas and three corresponding orders
+- Governor Abbott releases his report Texans Helping Texans: The Governor's Report to Open Texas and three corresponding orders

 - Executive Order No. GA-20 related to expanding travel without restrictions (there is still a mandatory 14-day quarantine if traveling to Texas from certain states/cities)